-If anything about a reported conflict of interest changes, the associate that originally reported the conflict has a continuing obligation to disclose this information as soon as possible.
+If anything about a reported conflict of interest changes, the associate that originally reported the conflict should disclose this information as soon as possible.

 While it is not possible to list every situation that could present a conflict of interest, this Code describes certain situations where conflicts typically arise.